What card verification value (CVV) is—and how it helps businesses prevent fraud

 6. How CVV codes help protect businesses against fraud

-The rise of online shopping made it easier than ever to expand your customer base and encourage more purchases through a convenient platform, but it also ushered in a new era of fraud.
-Whether you run a multinational corporation or a small local business, it’s important to have systems in place to block fraudulent actors from buying your products with stolen credit card numbers.
-Credit card CVV codes are an important tool to help your business prevent fraudulent charges and, in turn, lost revenue.
-Financial identity theft, including stolen credit card numbers, is the most common form of identity theft globally, and the amount of money lost to fraud rises every year.
-Overall, ecommerce losses to online payment fraud were estimated at $20 billion globally in 2021.
+The rise of online shopping has made it easier than ever to expand your customer base and encourage more purchases through a convenient platform, but it has also ushered in a new era of fraud.
+Whether you run a small local business or a multinational corporation, it’s important to have systems in place to block fraudulent actors from buying your products with stolen credit card numbers.
+Credit card CVV codes are an important tool to help your business prevent fraudulent charges and lost revenue.
+Overall, the value of ecommerce fraud was an estimated $44.3 billion in 2024.

-Businesses rely on credit card CVV codes to ensure purchases are valid and prevent customer disputes, preventing time and resources from being wasted on fraudulent purchases.
-Here’s what you need to know to start verifying purchases with CVV codes.
+Businesses rely on credit card CVV codes to ensure purchases are valid and prevent customer disputes.
+Here’s what you should know to start verifying purchases with CVV codes.

 What’s in this article?